-You’ll receive a signed title from the seller that names you as the current owner, but you will have to register the vehicle in your own state once you get it home.
+You’ll receive a signed title from the seller that names you as the current owner, but you will have to transfer the title to your home state, and register the car there as well.
 If you buy a car from a dealership, they may give you a temporary registration sticker.

-If you’ve bought a car from a dealership they will likely collect sales tax and pass it along to the proper agency in your state.
-You might have to pay the difference if that state’s sales tax is lower than yours, however.
+If you’ve bought a car from a dealership, they will likely collect sales tax and pass it along to the proper agency in your state.
+You might have to pay the difference if the seller’s state sales tax is lower than your state’s.
 You may also have to pay any applicable local sales taxes.

 Where Is It Cheapest To Buy A Car?

 What’s more, prices for specific types of used vehicles can vary by region.
-For example, convertibles tend to be in greater demand and command more money in warmer climates than colder ones.
-Conversely, four-wheel-drive trucks and SUVs tend to be more valuable in northern states than in the south.
+For example, convertibles tend to be in greater demand – and command more money – in warmer climates than colder ones.
+Conversely, four-wheel-drive trucks and SUVs tend to be more valuable in northern states than in the South.

 Be wary of out-of-town used-car classified listings that involve a third-party agent using a funds-transfer service.
 There’s a good chance the vehicle will never be delivered and you’ll never hear from the “seller” again.